Determining which ESG metrics an organization should track is one of the most important issues facing practitioners today.

 The breadth of metrics is large.
 Basic activities that generate emissions are obvious places to start.
-Typical examples are electricity, stationary combustion, mobile combustion and fugitive emissions.
+Typical examples are electricity, stationary combustion, mobile combustion, and fugitive emissions.

-But the real question is which one of these metrics, or perhaps others, are “right” for your organization?
+But the real question is which one of these metrics, or perhaps others, is “right” for your organization?
 Does a metric represent a significant portion of environmental impact, and, if so, is there anything you can do to reduce usage or change activity?

 For example, a hospital may use desflurane as an anesthetic for surgeries and procedures.
 Replacing desflurane with an eco-friendly substitute will lower greenhouse gas.
 But if your operation uses water as a major product ingredient, then it may be hard to materially reduce water use.
 And you likely can’t change the source or corresponding emissions if it’s supplied by a local authority.